1ComputerL/MusicPi/README.md

 # MusicPi
+What if you wanted to create a media player?
+Something portable, maybe even housed in an old boombox.
+And you decide to go completely crazy and gut out somebody’s dead Sony CFD-V15, replace all the parts but the speakers, and design all the software yourself.
+Maybe you feel that with Raspberry Pi, an audio DAC, some wrecking tools, and a lot of programming, you can make it work.
+But how?

+That’s the challenge I gave myself, the one I worked hard on and still help to improve.
+MusicPi, a Linux and Python based system powered by a Raspberry Pi 4 and Pico!
+Running on programs designed for ease of use.
+An amazing, open source alternative to popular platforms with their distractions.

+And here's the Github repo!

-MusicPi is a modular, extensible, and hackable music/media system programmed in python for Raspberry Pi, designed for physical controls, OLED display, and integration with custom hardware (like Pico microcontrollers).
+MusicPi is a modular, extensible, and hackable music/media Python system programmed in python for Raspberry Pi, designed for physical controls, OLED display, and integration with custom hardware (like Pico microcontrollers).
 It’s perfect for building your own jukebox, media center, or interactive music player!
+The system uses different programs to support easy setup and bug tracking.

 ---

 ## Features

 - **Physical Controls:** Use buttons, rotary encoders, and potentiometers for playback, navigation, and volume/tone control.
-- **OLED Display:** Real-time menu, notifications, and playback info on a Waveshare OLED screen.
+- **OLED Display:** Real-time menu, notifications, and playback info on an OLED screen.
 - **MPV Integration:** Robust playback via MPV, supporting local files and streams.
-- **Dynamic Menus:** Auto-generated menus from your music folder
+- **Dynamic Menus:** Auto-generated menus from a specified music folder
 - **Pico Microcontroller Support:** CircuitPython/MicroPython code for sending keypresses and analog data to the Pi.
 - **Logging:** All actions and errors are logged for easy debugging.
 - **Modular Design:** Easy to extend with new controls, displays, or features.